hero media

 Price: $$

-Amenities: With sites for caravans, campers and tents, as well as cabins for those seeking creature comforts, this full-amenity campground makes for a smooth holiday.
-Expect an amenities block with showers, toilets and an accessible bathroom; a children’s bathroom; playground; camp kitchen; and laundry.
+Amenities: With sites for caravans, campers and tents, as well as cabins and glamping for those seeking creature comforts, this full-amenity campground makes for a smooth holiday.
+Expect an amenities block with showers, toilets and an accessible bathroom, a children’s bathroom, playground, camp kitchen and laundry.
 There’s also wi-fi available, should you need to connect.

 Perks: Blackheath Tourist Park is just a short walk from the charming town, where you can dine at one of the lovely local restaurants.
-Pop into one of its many eateries and attractions, or take a dip in the melodic waters of Pope’s Glen.
+Pop into one of its many eateries and attractions, or take a wander by the melodic waters of Popes Glen.
 During your stay, be sure to explore Govetts Leap Lookout for insane mountain views.
+Camping here gives you easy access to walking and fishing along the Cox’s River, hikes in Kanangra Falls and climbing the Narrow Neck cliffs.
+There’s also a family-friendly walk to Bellbird Point and some historic ruins of a settler’s cottage to poke around.

 Lara Picone